Bridge2Hyku/hyku-hybridge-vagrant/README.md

 If you need to view the status of jobs follow these steps to enable the Sidekiq interface:

-1. `cd hyku-hybridge`, or wherever your hyku-vagrant is
+1. `cd hyku-hybridge-vagrant`, or wherever your hyku-vagrant is
 2. `vagrant ssh`
 3. `nano /var/www/hyku/config/routes.rb`
 4. Add the following lines to Line #2